saalaa/diamond/README.md

   hacking Diamond Wiki.
 Set to `yes` to enable.
 Must not be set on production.
 - `DATABASE_URL`: Database connection credentials.
 Defaults to `sqlite:///diamond.db`.
+- `REDIS_URL`: Redis connection credentials.
+Defaults to `redis://mock` which
+  doesn't require Redis to work.
 - `SECRET_KEY`: Secret key for encrypting and signing things.
 Defaults to a random value.